josefalcon/secrets/README.md

 })
 ```

-By default, the backup file is assumed to be `secrets.json` in the working
-directory.
+The secrets file is read _synchronously_ when the object is constructed.

 > Note: Secrets should never be committed to source control.
 Update `.gitignore`
 > to prevent your secrets file from accidentally ending up in a public space.